PSD2 opened APIs for third-party providers

 What about developers?

 PSD2 APIs allow Third-Party Providers to provide banking services to OP's customers.
-Developers will be able to create and provide services using secure dedicated interfaces - at no additional cost.
+Developers are able to create and provide services using secure dedicated interfaces - at no additional cost.

 How can my company register as an AISP and/or PISP?

 Apply for an AISP/PISP license at your national financial authority.
 Once you have a valid license (passported to Finland if necessary), you need to obtain valid TPP certificates for production access.
-Once you have these, you may start using PSD2 APIs at your discretion, starting with the TPP registry API.
+When you have them, contact us at email@example.com and we will give you instructions on how start using the PSD2 APIs in production.

 |Finland||Financial Supervisory Authority|